twiddlingbits/twr-wasm/docs/api/api-typescript.md

 }
 ~~~

+### `stdio` Option
+Set this to a Console class instance.
+If you leave it undefined, `twrConsoleDebug` will be used (or a [tag shortcut](../gettingstarted/stdio.md#tag-shortcuts), if set)

+This option is a shortcut to setting `stdio` using the `io` option.

+###  `d2dcanvas` Option
+Set this to a `twrConsoleCanvas` instance to configure a [2D drawing](../api/api-c-d2d.md) surface.
+If you leave it undefined, a [tag shortcut](../gettingstarted/stdio.md#tag-shortcuts) will be used.

+This option is a shortcut to setting `std2d` using the `io` option (note the different names).

-### `io` option: Multiple Consoles with Names
+### `io` Option: Multiple Consoles with Names
+This option allows you to assign names to consoles.
+The C/C++ code can then retrieve a console by name.

+When using the `io` object to specify named consoles:

+- You can use the attribute  `stdio` to set stdio.
+- You can use the attribute `stderr` to set stderr
+- You can use the attribute `std2d` to set the default 2D Drawing Surfaces -- used by [twr-wasm 2D APIs.](../api/api-c-d2d.md)
+- all other attribute names are available for your consoles.

+Alternately, you can specify `stdio` and `std2d` directly as module attributes (outside of `io`) as a shortcut (see above).

+There is a [twr-wasm C API](../api/api-c-con.md#twr_get_console) to access named consoles: `twr_get_console`.

-This code snippet shows how to use the `io` option to pass in an object of named console attributes:
+This code snippet shows how to use the `io` option to pass in an object containing named console attributes:

 ~~~js
 const stream1Element=document.getElementById("stream1");